 Bridge Ties = AREMA Standard is no smaller than 10' long by 8" wide.

-Where are details about dimensions of ties?
+Where are details about the dimensions of ties?

 Please see an online version of RTA’s Specifications Booklet.